xDAnkit/JavaScriptCodingInterviewQuestions/README.md

 - To find longest word from a string using custom code
 - To find longest common string from array of strings
 - To find vowels and its count in a given string
-- To find character occurance from the string
+- To find character occurrence from the string

 ## Day 5